One Persona, Many Cues, Different Results: How Sociodemographic Cues Impact LLM Personalization: Results

 \paragraph{Differences to Baseline.} Giving any persona cue affects the result metric of most datasets, leading to increases and decreases with respect to the baseline; sometimes even both across cues for the same dataset and sociodemographic variable.
 Whereas explicit mentions result in accuracy decreases for specific personas, names in the user prompt and particularly LLM-generated conversation histories result in the largest deviations from the baseline overall, likely because models are not used to such contexts.
-Providing any persona cue leads to an accuracy decrease on the AITA dataset with respect to the no-demographics baseline of up to seven percentage points (see Figures~\ref{fig:aita_age}-\ref{fig:aita_race}), a pattern that is in line with previous findings \citep{okite-etal-2025-benchmarking}.
-For MMMD, this performance drop is most notable for names and explicit mentions in the user prompt.
+Providing any persona cue leads to an accuracy decrease on the AITA dataset with respect to the no-demographics baseline of up to seven percentage points (see Figure~\ref{fig:aita_model}), a pattern that is in line with previous findings \citep{okite-etal-2025-benchmarking}.
+On MMMD, our medical fake news detection task, we also observe a performance drop when giving an explicit mention or a name in the user prompt.

+\paragraph{Discussion.} We identify two main reasons why different persona cues perform differently, besides the model's general sensitivity to prompt variations.
+First and most importantly, in line with findings by \citet{tonneau2026differentdemographiccuesyield} models do not appear to connect the user’s conversational history or even name to internal representations of explicit descriptors of the user’s sociodemographics, which we observe are the main drivers of cross-persona differences.
+On the contrary, explicit mentions from the user are interpreted by the model as a signal that should be used to condition the model output on, even if this was not the intention of the model’s creators.
+Second, we observe that user prompts have a stronger effect than system prompts, which we attribute to their position (later) in the conversation.
+Note that this contradicts findings by \citet{10.1145/3715275.3732038} who find higher bias when sociodemographic information is presented in system prompts compared to user prompts.